Jaaystones/alx-higher_level_programming/0x11-python-network_1/README.md

 ## Description

-This directory has some of my (David John Coleman II) projects for Bootcamp School.
 The focus of these projects are learning higher level language software development in primarily python language.
 This project works with urllib and requests libraries for python